 What are the best practices for B2B digital marketing channels?

 Different channels are going to work better than others.
 Much of this is going to depend on your target audience.
 Generally, social media content is used 93% of the time for B2B marketing, making it one of the most important channels, and eNewsletters are used 80% of the time.

 Other common strategies to consider and test are listed below:

 - Mobile apps

 These channels largely fall under a handful of digital marketing activities that have high commercial impact.
-In 2016, marketing automation had the highest impact, with content marketing following closely behind.
+Marketing automation had the highest impact, with content marketing following closely behind.
 Big data, mobile marketing, conversion optimization and SEO made the list too.